pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ```

 ### Setup for Abaqus output (displacements)
-After creation of the step, Abaqus needs to be instructed about what to output at the end of a calculation.
-A "Field Output" has to be generated covering all locations involved in the fluid-structure interface.
-To do so one must create node sets in the assembly (if this had not been done before) containing all structural nodes of the surfaces, then create a Field Output Request for at least the coordinates and the displacements.
-This Field Output Request can in the GUI be found as part of the model tree, but below also an example for the Python interface is given.
-A Field Output Request requests field output (as the name says) to be written to the output database file (.odb).

 In the previous section an example was given of how a surface can be created from a node set, but the other way around is also possible, creating a node set from a surface (presuming that this surface was already created):